bwhite/picarus/doc/hbase.rst

 Row
 ^^^
-Each row corresponds to an "image" along with all associated features, metadata, etc.
+Each row corresponds to an "image" along with all associated features, metadata, etc.  The image itself is stored in data:image.

 Permissions
 ^^^^^^^^^^^